IgniteUI/indigo-design-docfx/en/patterns/details.md

 The Details Pattern comes with the styling flexibility provided by the Badges, Buttons, Tabs, and Text elements that constitute it.

-### Details: Icon + Title
+### Icon + Title

-Use the Details: Icon + Title Pattern to present a single element from a set of elements through avatar with featured icon or image, title and rich-text description.
+Use the Icon + Title Pattern to present a single element from a set of elements through avatar with featured icon or image, title and rich-text description.
 It can be used for various scenarios, such as product feature description and single step of wizard sequence.

 <img class="responsive-img" src="../images/icon_title.png" srcset="../images/icon_title@2x.png 2x" />